JuliaLang/www.julialang.org/manual/methods/index.md

     julia> f("foo", 1)
     Whoa there, Nelly.

-This catch-all is less specific than any other possible method definition for a pair of parameter values, so it will only be called on pairs of arguments to which no other method definition applies.
+This catch-all is less specific than any other possible method definition for a pair of parameter values, so it is only be called on pairs of arguments to which no other method definition applies.

 Although it seems a simple concept, multiple dispatch on the types of values is perhaps the single most powerful and central feature of the Julia language.
 Core operations typically have dozens of methods: